qalex/blackboard-STC15/README.md

 * [X] MCU Modbus client communication to read/write some of the peripherals based on https://github.com/angeloc/simplemodbusng
 * [X] Linux modbus-master test program based on libmodbus for bypassing the ESP8266
 * [X] Implement a timer to power off the ESP8266 by the STC15
+* [X] Implement modbus master in ESP8266 for read state of MCU peripherals

 TODO
-* [X] Implement modbus master in ESP8266 for access to MCU peripherals
+* [] Implement modbus writes to the relay etc